zixia/17salsa.com/README.md

 ![17SALSA.com](docs/images/17salsa-website.webp)

-17SALSA is a salsa social network for salsa, bachata, merengue dancers
+17SALSA is a salsa social network for salsa, bachata, and merengue dancers

 ## Resources